informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

  - Otherwise (entity-mode) -> generate an ermrest request to get the displaynames.

 NOTE This function will not return the null filter.
+NOTE the request might not return any result for a given filter (because of user access or missing data),
+     in this case, we will return the raw value instead.

 **Kind**: instance method of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 **Returns**: <code>Promise</code> - A promise resolved with list of objects that have `uniqueId`, and `displayname`.